decode-soumyadipta/AI_Enabled_Prosthetic_Design/README.md

-# 🦾 AI-Enabled Prosthetic Design Using Intel’s Openvino software toolkit
+# 🦾 AI-Enabled Prosthetic Design Using Openvino Software Toolkit (🤖optimizing unet-camvid model)

 Welcome to the **AI-Enabled Prosthetic Design** project, where advanced AI technologies meet human-centric design!
 This platform leverages CT scan data and machine learning to create and customize prosthetic limbs, aiming to revolutionize prosthetics for better fit, functionality, and accessibility.